williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 24 February 2024
+* "*Peacetime in business means those times when a company has a large advantage vs. the competition in its core market, and its market is growing.
+In times of peace, the company can focus on expanding re market and reinforcing the company's strengths.
+In wartime, a company is fending off an imminent existential threat.
+Such a threat can come from a wide range of sources, including competition, dramatic macroeconomic change, market change, supply chain change and so forth.*" - Ben Horowitz

 ## 21 February 2024
 * “*If you double the number of experiments you do per year, you're going to double your inventiveness.*” - Jeff Bezos<br/><br/>
 * [Book review](https://www.linkedin.com/posts/williammilisic_i-recently-finished-eliyahu-m-goldratts-activity-7165960713742622720-5pqM) of Eliyahu Goldratt's "Critical Chain" that extends TOC to project management.